Thinking About Problems Differently

 Each Fractal contains the entire application A user, or another application, interacts with a Fractal via web services.
 The Fractal contains all of the data and code (including all user interface widgets) for the application that the user wishes to run.
 Each Fractal is a smaller scale version of the overall application.

 Spreadsheet example If the user wants to build an application with a "spreadsheet" implementation style, each Fractal is responsible for a section of the spreadsheet.
 Often these type of spreadsheets are organized as multiple "sheets" within the overall spreadsheet.
 Each Fractal is responsible for it's assigned sheet in the spreadsheet.
 This Fractal approach to spreadsheet implementation makes is possible to have "infinite" spreadsheets that enable a simple application implementation style (spreadhseet programming) to scale to very large data sets and to utilize massive amounts of parallel processing.
-Each Fractal manages its iSheet™ sheet in the aggregate spreadsheet in parallel and the Fractal Web framework provides the programmer with Locality Optimization™ tools to insure parallelism for optimal run-time performance.
+Each Fractal manages its iSheet™ sheet in the aggregate spreadsheet in parallel and Fractal Computing provides the programmer with Locality Optimization™ tools to insure parallelism for optimal run-time performance.

-Fractal Web™ peer-to-peer architecture.
+Fractal Computing™ peer-to-peer architecture.
 Each Fractal contains a fully functional application with all of the data and application logic for performing some task.
 The user experience of interacting with an individual Fractal or the entire network of Fractals is exactly the same -- the result sets are either a fraction of the total data set (when interacting with only a single Fractal) or the entire data set (when interacting with a Fractal that, in turn, is communicating with the other Fractals).

 Distributed MicroApps